-While the entire contribution of the employee goes to Provident Fund, which they get at the retirement along with the interest earned, a part of Employer’s contribution goes to the Pension fund, which is used to provide monthly pension to the employee after retirement.
+While the entire contribution of the employee goes to the Provident Fund, which they get at retirement along with the interest earned, a part of the Employer’s contribution goes to the Pension fund, which is used to provide a monthly pension to the employee after retirement.

 If I Can’t Use This Amount Right Away What’s The Use Of Checking PF Balance?

 Reason 1.
-To keep a track of the amount you have saved for retirement
+To keep track of the amount you have saved for retirement

 Reason 2.
 To check if your employer is depositing the PF amount on a regular basis

 Reason 3.
 To check if you are getting the interest on your PF fund on time (interest is earned at the end of the Financial Year)

 Reason 4.
 You may want to take a loan against your PF and so would want to know your current balance